 LAN refers to a group of computers that all belong to the same organization.
 They are linked within a small geographic area using a network and often the same technology (the most widespread being Ethernet).

 A local area network is a network in its simplest form.
-Data transfer speeds over a local area network can reach up to 10 Mbps (such as for an Ethernet network) and 1 Gbps (as with FDDI or Gigabit Ethernet.
+Data transfer speeds over a local area network can reach up to 10 Mbps, such as for an Ethernet network, and 1 Gbps, as with FDDI or Gigabit Ethernet.
 A local area network can reach as many as 100, or even 1000, users.

 By expanding the definition of a LAN to the services that it provides, two different operating modes can be defined:

-MANs (Metropolitan Area Networks) connect multiple geographically nearby LANs to one another (over an area of up to a few dozen kilometres) at high speeds.
+What is “MAN network”?
+MANs connect multiple geographically close LANs (over an area of up to several dozen miles) to one another at high speeds.
 Thus, a MAN lets two remote nodes communicate as if they were part of the same local area network.

 A MAN is made from switches or routers connected to one another with high-speed links (usually fibre optic cables).

 A WAN connects multiple LANs to one another over great geographic distances.
-The speed available on a WAN varies depending on the cost of the connections (which increases with distance) and may be low.
+The speed available on a WAN varies depending on the cost of the connections: it increases with distance, and can be low.

-WANs operate using routers, which can "choose" the most appropriate path for data to take to reach a network node.
+WANs operate using routers that can choose the most appropriate path for data to take to reach a network node.
 The most well-known WAN is the Internet.

 TANs, or Tiny Area Network is the same as LANs but smaller, consisting of 2 to 3 machines.